smasongarrison/D3mirt/README.md

 represents the maximum level of discrimination in the model, the $DDISC$ represents the local discrimination that makes it possible to compare item discrimination in a specific direction set by the constructs.

+\### Model Violations

+When plotting the \`D3mirt\` model with \`plotD3mirt()\`, it is possible to visually observe statistical violations in the graphical output returned.
+For instance, shorter vector arrows indicate weaker discrimination and therefore also higher amounts of model violations.
+As another example, if an item struggles or even fail to describe any of the latent variables in the model, it can often lead to an extreme stretch of the \$MDIFF\$ range.
+This is comparable to trace lines turning horizontal in a unidimensional item response theory model.
+Some examples of model violations and within-dimensionality will be given in the illustration below.

 # Overview